RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 **[New feature, ROS/Matlab, documentation]**

 ## Stereo endoscope focus
-Add support in console to use foot pedals CAM+/- to control the focus<br>
+Add support in console to use foot pedals CAM+/- to control the focus.
+See [#55](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/issues/55)<br>
 See impact of focus change on camera calibration<br>
 Maybe track and approximate camera focus to provide a better camera calibration estimate<br>
 Autofocus?